Samsung YEPP: History

 The Yepp brand was first introduced at CES 1999 in Las Vegas where the first Samsung mp3 players have been unveiled (YP-E, YP-B and YP-D series).

 Samsung MP3 players were branded "Yepp" worldwide until 2003.
 From then Samsung only kept this brand for the Korean market while the players sold in the rest of the world were simply branded "Samsung".
 Samsung finally dropped the Yepp brand in Korea too since 2011.
 Even though it has disappeared for 10 years in Europe and America, it is still common among the users to refer to the Samsung MP3 players as "Yepp".

 As of November 2013, Samsung discontinued their MP3 players line in most countries.
 Only the YP-W1 and YP-U7 are still available in some countries.
 The Galaxy Players series has also been discontinued in most countries.
 Samsung released the successor to the YP-GI1, the YP-GI2 (Galaxy 070) only in Korea in August 2013.
 Samsung shut down all official MP3 players dedicated websites and blogs in Korea and worldwide.

 As of December 2016, Samsung discontinued their MP3 players and Android-based Galaxy Players lines worldwide.
 Even though Samsung never announced officially they would stop producing MP3 players, it appears they actually did.

 Comparison of models

 The naming scheme of Samsung players has always been the same.
-For example, YP-P2JEB, where J stands for Janus (MTP models, no letter if UMS), E stands for 16GB (V:256MB; X:512MB; Z:1GB; Q:2GB; A:4GB; C:8GB; E:16GB; N:32GB) and B stands for Black (W:White; P:Pink; S:Silver etc.).
+For example, YP-P2JEB, where J stands for Janus (MTP models, no letter if UMS), E stands for 16 GB (V:256 MB; X:512 MB; Z:1 GB; Q:2 GB; A:4 GB; C:8 GB; E:16 GB; N:32 GB) and B stands for Black (W:White; P:Pink; S:Silver etc.).
 On some models, an R indicates RDS support (for example: YP-F2R) or an F indicates an FM tuner (example: YP-Z5F); however, some models with the feature do not have the suffix.

 Some Samsung MP3 players, including YH-820/920/925, YP-R0, YP-R1, and YP-Z5 are partly or fully supported by Rockbox.